cetceeve/SparkLing/README.md

 This requires a small amount of setup, as follows.

 ### TrafikLab API Keys
-To run SparkLink yourself, you need to provide your own API keys from [TrafikLab](https://www.trafiklab.se/).
+To run Transitmap yourself, you need to provide your own API keys from [TrafikLab](https://www.trafiklab.se/).
 This is completely free of charge.
 Follow these steps to set it up:

 1. Login or create an account on [TrafikLab](https://www.trafiklab.se/).